lbryio/lbry.com/content/news/154-how-ads-wrecked-entertainment.md

 ---
-author: Brinck
+author: brinck-slattery
 title: 'How Ads Wrecked Entertainment (And What You Can Do About It)'
 date: '2018-01-16 15:30:00'
 cover: 'Draper2.jpg'
 ---
 YouTube stars like Logan Paul have made careers out of [being awful, obnoxious human beings](http://nymag.com/selectall/2018/01/logan-paul-suicide-forest-video-youtube.html).
 79% of Americans think that their fellow Americans [pay too much attention to celebrity news](http://www.rasmussenreports.com/public_content/lifestyle/general_lifestyle/november_2017/americans_see_too_much_celebrity_news), and only 20% think [celebrities are good role models](http://www.rasmussenreports.com/public_content/lifestyle/general_lifestyle/january_2017/few_see_hollywood_celebs_as_good_role_models), but we keep hearing about the same people over and over again.

 <video width="100%" controls poster="" src="https://spee.ch/eb7b083c4d4c531e66bb2f37a8bc1111d1a94c9e/Heaux.mp4"/></video>
 <div style="font-size:small; text-align: center">If you’re in the right place at the right time with Dr. Phil, you can even make a living from unorthodox pronunciation and spelling of common words.</div>